 Before that, I was a research fellow at Ross (U of Michigan, Ann Arbor).
 For more information, see my CV.

 My research interests are in Asset Pricing.
 Right now, I am particularly interested in risk sharing between heterogeneous agents and how it affects asset prices.

 I document a new stylized fact: the higher the degree of institutional ownership (IO) in a portfolio, the more time-varying expected returns rather than changes in expected dividend growth drive its valuation over time.
-I argue that the marginal investors in high IO stocks are likely institutional and their time-varying sensitivity to the risk of holding stocks translates into time-varying expected returns on those stocks.
-In my model, imperfect sharing of time-varying risk between institutions and households generates cross-sectional differences in return predictability even among a priori identical stocks.
-My findings help explain the weak return predictability of small and value stocks and the postwar predictability reversal.
+I argue that the marginal investors in high IO stocks are likely institutional and their time-varying sensitivity to the risk of holding stocks translates into time-varying expected returns.
+In my model, imperfect risk sharing between institutions and households generates cross-sectional differences in return predictability even among a-priori identical stocks.
+My findings help explain the weak return predictability of small and value stocks and postwar predictability reversals.

 Read on here

 Implied Volatility Duration: A Measure for the Timing of Uncertainty Resolution (accepted at the Journal of Financial Economics)